BaohaoLiao/SAGE/README.md

 <img alt="logo" src="assets/training_dynamics.png" width="800">
 </div>

 Among all methods, SAGE retain the on-policy property of GRPO, having a similar entropy scale.
-The learning from hard prompts promote exploration, with the response length growing steadily.
+The learning from hard prompts promotes exploration, with the response length growing steadily for various LLMs.

 ## 📦 Installation
+Our code is based on verl.
+If you already have a verl environment, you can use it, and install the extra packages when prompting.
 1. Create a new environment
     ```bash
     python -m venv ~/.python/sage